suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

     The Tower of Hanoi is a mathematical game or puzzle.

-    It consists of three rods and a number of disks of different sizes, which can slide onto any rod.
+    It consists of three rods and several disks of different sizes, which can slide onto any rod.

     The puzzle starts with the disks in a neat stack